 In a coffee shop.

-7 It’s OK to be Bored at Work
+7 It’s OK to Be Bored at Work

-And that’s OK too.
+And that’s perfectly fine, too.

 6 It’s OK to Be Neurotic